puppetlabs/puppetlabs-reboot/README.md

 ##Overview

-This module adds a type and windows provider for managing system reboots.
+This module adds a type and Windows provider for managing system reboots.

 ##Module Description